Last modified:

 Caution

-If you decide to manually import bank transactions, make sure to do it periodically to ensure the accuracy of your forecasts.
+If you decide to manually import bank transactions, make sure to do it periodically to ensure the accuracy of your financial forecasts.

 Prerequisites